Office Hours in RH-436 (445-4489)

 ABOUT THE SHORT WRITING ASSIGNMENTS: You are to select and complete five of the eight short writing assignments.
 A reading question is given along with each assignment.
 Unless otherwise indicated, please answer the reading question in less than one TYPED page (all assignments, except in-class writings, are to be typed).Make sure you are working with the current version of this syllabus.

 STUDENT PRESENTATIONS: For every presentation, you will be required to turn in an outline or abstract of your presentation, complete with a list of all works used.
 Also, if you use any web pages, not only should these be listed on the outline with the rest of your bibliography, but you are also required to turn in a printout of all web pages used in preparing the presentation.
 If your group divides the work into separate parts, each member of the group will need to provide his or her own outline/abstract and printouts.
 Outlines/abstracts, and printouts are to be given to me BEFORE the presentation.
 Failure to do so BEFORE the presentation will result in a 30% deduction from the relevant presenter's presentation grade.
 If the outline and printouts are not turned in by the next class, there will be an additional 30% deduction.
 You may use up to but not more than 5 minutes of videotaped material for your presentation.
 If the class is meeting in a room with a built-in VCR, make sure you know how to use it.
-If you need to bring in a VCR for the presentation, you may order one from AV by calling 445-4380 or on the web at http://www.lemoyne.edu/information_systems/audio_visual/class.htm
+If you need to bring in a computer or VCR for the presentation, you may order one from AV by calling 445-4380 or on the web at http://www.lemoyne.edu/information_systems/audio_visual/class.htm - In the event of a technical glitch, power failure, or delivery problem make sure you can present without the computer/videotaped material.

 THE PROJECT might involve further investigating the issue of human greatness and heroism, a philosophical essay concerning some related issue of philosophical interest in a work of literature, a creative literary work of the student's own [e.g., a short story, 1st chapter of a novel, & c.], or a philosophical analysis of some related issue present in one of the works we studied, detailing the position[s] set forth in the work, and developing and defending one's own philosophical response.